 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s term: unconditional positive regard
+This week’s term is unconditional positive regard.

 Unconditional positive regard was first described by humanistic psychologist Carl Rogers.
 It involves accepting another person without judgment simply because they are a human being who has value.

 It doesn’t necessarily mean accepting a person’s behaviours; it’s about non-judgment of the deeper inherent worth regardless of what problematic actions the person may take.
 There is a sense of hope that the individual has the resources within them to enable constructive change and growth, and they have the right to make their own choices for themselves.

 Ideally, we would all receive unconditional acceptance from our parents as children, but unfortunately, that’s not always the case.
 Therapy as an adult can provide some level of substitute to foster growth.

 PositivePsychology.com provides several quotes from Carl Rogers, including this description of unconditional positive regard:

 This quote from Rogers is a nice analogy:

 A review by Farber and Doolin found a moderate relationship between the use of unconditional positive regard and positive therapeutic outcomes, and it wasn’t the sole determining factor in the success of therapy.
 By helping to strengthen the therapeutic relationship, it can promote other therapeutic goals, not only in humanistic approaches but also psychoanalytic and behavioural approaches.

 Farber and Doolin emphasized that unconditional positive regard must be actively conveyed to the client rather than simply being an internal mindset for the therapist.
 They suggested that it could be particularly useful when a non-minority therapist is working with a minority client.